how to clean shower hose

 6. What are different types of shower valves?

 You can find shower valves in a range of styles, from traditional shower valves to modern shower valves.
-They also come in a variety of colours, from antique bronze to chrome, so there is sure to be a valve to match your other bathroom accessories.
+They also come in a variety of colours, from antique bronze to chrome, so there is sure to be a valve to match your other bathroom fixtures.

-8. What are the different types of shower heads?
+7. What are the different types of shower heads?

 • Rainfall shower heads: These shower heads provide a gentle, rainfall-like stream of water.